UMM-CSci-4611-S25/AoC-2015-Day-03/README.md

 I also chose to rename `VisitedHouses` to `SantaTracker` since I think that's a much more descriptive name, and will make more sense when we move to Part 2.

+### Use the `Add` trait

+Also after class, I realized that I'd meant to show you how to use the `Add` trait to allow things like adding a `Pos` to a `Direction`.
+I quick implemented that [in a PR](https://github.com/UMM-CSci-4611-S25/AoC-2015-Day-03/pull/1) so you could see exactly what changed.